iamBVC/Last-Oasis-Mods/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Modding a private server is a time consuming process that requires:
+Modding the game is a time consuming process that requires:
 <ol>
   <li>
-    Unpacking the encrypted server .pak files
+    Unpacking the encrypted .pak files
   </li>
   <li>
     Find the files you are interested in